01

 The University of California at Riverside has an online forensic nursing certificate program that teaches students how to summarize medical records for legal proceedings and act as medical consultants in various legal settings.
 Graduates of this program may go on to work in medical examiners’ offices, law enforcement agencies, social service agencies, or specialized hospital units.

-This 16-credit program includes courses such as forensic approaches to blunt force and firearm injuries; occupational considerations in forensic nursing; forensic photography in the healthcare setting; sworn testimony for the healthcare specialist; introduction to forensic pathology for healthcare specialists; and forensic nurse death investigation.
+This 16-credit program includes courses such as forensic approaches to blunt force and firearm injuries, occupational considerations in forensic nursing, forensic photography in the healthcare setting, sworn testimony for healthcare specialists, introduction to forensic pathology for healthcare specialists, and forensic nurse death investigation.

 • Location: Riverside, CA